peterprototypes/peterprototypes.com/content/about-me/index.md

 - Helped set up a test cluster of nine small form factor PCs, mirroring the final data center deployment
 - Worked on production server installation and setup at the Interxion data center in Madrid, Spain
 - Got a strong experience in server administration, backend architecture, and designing high-availability systems
-<a href="#" class="gallery" data-id="stampii-ios">Gallery</a>
+- <button class="gallery" data-id="stampii-ios">Gallery</button>

 `Mobile Developer` on **[Scene Speak](https://apps.apple.com/us/app/scene-speak/id420492342)**.
-An iOS app for helping those with Autism, Aphasia, Apraxia, and developmental disabilities. <a href="#" class="gallery" data-id="scene-speak">Screenshots</a>
+An iOS app for helping those with Autism, Aphasia, Apraxia, and developmental disabilities. <button class="gallery" data-id="scene-speak">Gallery</button>

 `Mobile Developer` on **Global Warning**.
 An iOS game where you have a small amount of time to find a country on the world map.
-Learned 2D graphics programming, Bézier curves, point-in-shape collision detection, and animations. <a href="#" class="gallery" data-id="global-warning">Screenshots</a>
+Learned 2D graphics programming, Bézier curves, point-in-shape collision detection, and animations. <button class="gallery" data-id="global-warning">Gallery</button>

 `Mobile Developer` on **Arabian Delights**.
 A recipe app for both iPad and iPhone.
 Rubbing an oil lamp on the home screen produced a random recipe.
-Learned 2D particle animation to achieve the smoke effect from the lamp.  <a href="#" class="gallery" data-id="arabian-delights">Screenshots</a>
+Learned 2D particle animation to achieve the smoke effect from the lamp.  <button class="gallery" data-id="arabian-delights">Gallery</button>

 `Mobile Developer` on **Daily Tarot Reading**.
 An iOS game where you get a special tarot card every day.
-Gained 3D graphics experience as the cards were arranged on a 3D carousel. <a href="#" class="gallery" data-id="daily-tarot-reading">Screenshots</a>
+Gained 3D graphics experience as the cards were arranged on a 3D carousel. <button class="gallery" data-id="daily-tarot-reading">Gallery</button>

 Worked as a `junior developer` on multiple projects: